Motorcyclist on the Road with Sky and Green Fields Behind

 Price: (MSRP): $9,250 (T&C apply).

-Ducati is a brand popular for its constant build and consistent release of lovable motorcycles in different categories.
-Whether it’s in the Cruiser, Standard, Touring, or Classic category, these Italian builders are known for surprises.
+Ducati is a brand popular for its constant build and consistent release of motorcycles people love in different categories.
+Whether it’s in the Cruiser, Standard, Touring, or Classic category.

-This new Ducati Scrambler Sixty 2 is built for off and on-road riding experiences.
-Inspired by the firm’s need to satisfy the youth’s drive a culture for pop music, skating, and surfing, the Scrambler Sixty2 is one such model from the Ducati Scrambler lineup that commands enormous popularity among other Ducati brands.
+This new Ducati Scrambler Sixty 2 is built for off road and on road riding experiences.
+Inspired by the brand’s desire to connect with youth culture, embracing pop music, skating, and surfing, the Scrambler Sixty2 is a standout model in the Ducati Scrambler lineup, enjoying immense popularity among Ducati enthusiasts.

-Powered by a 399cc L-twin engine and a set of Pirelli dual-sport tires, this motorcycle operates on an engine derived directly from the driver of the original Scrambler.
-With a lowered seat, a steel tank, and an LCD dashboard complete with an aluminum cover, the Ducati Scrambler Sixty 2 boasts a glass parabola headlight and LED light-guide, a higher and large handlebar with round steel mirrors, and a comfortable seat for a relaxed riding position.
+Powered by a 399cc L-twin engine and a set of Pirelli dual-sport tires, this motorcycle operates on an engine derived directly from the original Scrambler.
+With a lowered seat, a steel tank, and an LCD dashboard complete with an aluminum cover, the Ducati Scrambler Sixty 2 boasts a glass parabola headlight and LED light-guide, a higher and large handlebar with round steel mirrors, and a comfortable seat for a relaxed riding position and stable handling.

 Key Specifications